Receipts of 1998

 Tower Records and Video at 2000 Pennsylvania Ave (the video section was actually an altogether separate store space on the other side of the building selling VHS tapes and Laserdisks, and eventually DVDs).

-Before the domination of the internet for music, film and books, Borders Book Store on 1801 K was a thriving two-story space with a music dept that was jammed during lunch hours of the work week, as was most of the rest of the store, including a bustling cafe lunch/snack space.
+Before the domination of the internet for music, film and books, Borders Book Store on 1801 K (entrance at 18th and L Street) was a thriving two-story space with a music dept that was jammed during lunch hours of the work week, as was most of the rest of the store, including a bustling cafe lunch/snack space.

 At a time when the purchase of music was made in person by thumbing through racks and organized bins of CD displays (or racks of cassette tapes), the large numbers of DC workers looking for new music to use to carry them through the rest of their work day, or for gifting, or for taking home, was huge.